 These signs can be overlooked in favor of boys who demonstrate more externalizing symptoms of ADHD and draw more attention from the teacher in class.
 For every girl who is diagnosed with ADHD, there are three boys with the condition.

 How the presentation of ADHD in girls impacts a diagnosis

 Girls with ADHD are diagnosed on average up to five years later than boys.
 Boys are diagnosed more often with hyperactivity/impulsivity, usually exhibiting inappropriate, aggressive or impulsive behaviors.
 Girls tend to have the inattentive type of ADHD, with more internal traits.
 This explains why we miss diagnosing ADHD in girls so much of the time.
 Both boys and girls with ADHD have brains that mature more slowly than neurotypical kids, with a lag of to three years.
 Higher rates of anxiety and depression often accompany ADHD in girls or may well overshadow or mask it altogether.

 Ashamed of their difficulties and overwhelmed by frustration or fear about possible negative outcomes, some girls with ADHD will do anything to avoid disappointing friends and family, including themselves.
 Their challenges with verbal expression, auditory processing or verbal control make it harder for them socially.
-Girls are raised to define themselves through their relationships.
-So when they misread cues, don’t hear what someone is saying because they are distracted, or struggle to express themselves, they aren’t able to relate to their peers with the expected verbal connections.
+Girls are often conditioned to believe that they define themselves through their relationships.
+So when girls with ADHD misread cues or don’t hear what someone is saying because they are distracted or struggle to express themselves, they have a much harder time relating to their peers with the expected verbal connections.

 Here are some ways that you can support girls with ADHD in your life: